SMU Mustangs football scandal: In popular culture

 The 1991 film Necessary Roughness focused on a university football team in a predicament very similar to the one SMU faced four years earlier.
 The team was forced to start the season with an almost entirely new team after the previous staff and all but one player were banned due to violations similar to the ones found at SMU.
+Necessary Roughness was filmed at the University of North Texas in Denton, 40 miles from SMU's campus.

 Pony Excess

 As noted above, ESPN's 30 for 30 documentary series profiled the SMU football scandal in one of its productions.
 Pony Excess (styled with dollar signs replacing the last two letters) was the thirtieth and last of the original series, airing on December 11, 2010.
 The documentary was narrated by Patrick Duffy, who at the time was known for starring in the television series Dallas, and was directed by Thaddeus Matula, an SMU alumnus whose father was a staff member at SMU during the scandal.
-The program also included interviews with several former SMU boosters, the lead NCAA investigator on the case Dan Beebe, and hall of fame coaches Lou Holtz and Grant Teaff who had competed against SMU during the 1980s in the Southwest Conference.
+The program also included interviews with several former SMU boosters, the lead NCAA investigator on the case Dan Beebe, and hall of fame coaches Lou Holtz and Grant Teaff who had competed against SMU during the 1980s in the Southwest Conference at Arkansas and Baylor, respectively.
 Other notable interviews included SMU president R. Gerald Turner, broadcaster Brent Musburger, and longtime Dallas Cowboys director of player personnel Gil Brandt.

 Many media personalities with connections to Dallas, SMU, or both were interviewed for the film.
 These included: